adamDilger/vscode-java-pmd/pmd-packager/README.md

 $ ./mvnw clean verify
 ```

-This results in a zip file: `target/pmd-apex-bin-6.23.0.zip`.
-It can be installed [like any pmd distribution](https://pmd.github.io/latest/pmd_userdocs_installation.html#installation) but only contains the Apex module (and no designer).
+This results in a zip file: `target/pmd-java-bin-6.23.0.zip`.
+It can be installed [like any pmd distribution](https://pmd.github.io/latest/pmd_userdocs_installation.html#installation) but only contains the Java module (and no designer).

 ## Customize the build